olaishola05/olaishola05/README.md

 - 👯 I’m looking to collaborate on **Open sources projects**

-- 🤝 I’m looking for help & mentorship with **becoming a DevOps Engineer**
+- 🤝 I’m looking for help & mentorship with **becoming a Data Engineer**

 - 👨‍💻 All of my projects are available [here](https://www.olaishola.tech/)